Kelly Lyons Cash

 Year Inducted: 2020

-The Ohio Player of the Year as both a junior and senior at Tipp City High School, Kelly Lyons was just getting started on a brilliant basketball career.
+The Ohio Player of the Year as both a junior and senior at Bethel High School, Kelly Lyons was just getting started on a brilliant basketball career.
 A 6-2 forward who played with great focus and efficiency, Lyons averaged 30 points, 16 rebounds and eight blocks per outing as a prep senior and led Bethel to a state title.
 That cemented her standing as a school legend and earned her a ticket to Old Dominion, one of the premier programs in women’s college basketball.

 After amassing 2,212 career points at Bethel, Lyons instantly made her mark on the Monarchs and was the team’s leading scorer by her sophomore year.
 She also proved to be reliable, putting up shooting percentages of 62.6, 62.5 and 62.1 her first three seasons on campus.